rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 - extractable
 	+ This just specifies whether we want the key to be exportable and we do not need this so we're setting this value to false.
 - keyUsages
-	+ This can take an array of specified usages but we're just using this key to encrypt
+	+ This can take an array of specified usages but we're just using this key to encrypt so that's all we're setting

 ## Creating an IV and encrypting the message

-Here we're creating an [IV (initialization vector)](https://en.wikipedia.org/wiki/Initialization_vector) using the method we used to create our salt.
+Here we're creating an [IV (initialization vector)](https://en.wikipedia.org/wiki/Initialization_vector) using the same method we used to create our salt.
 We then use the IV, and our derived key to encrypt our message.

 ```
 // Generate a random Initialization Vector.